JTBStud93/HW-VoidFunctions/README.md

 		}
 }

-6.
+6. Once you prepare the functions for the int AddNumbers - int number1, int number2 - and "return" the "result"; below it shows that the num AddNumbers with the first number - int number1 - being 10, and the second - int number2 - being 2.
+Those two numbers that are inputed will be added and printed as a new number - 12.

 public class VoidFunctions : MonoBehaviour
 {

-  public static int AddNumbers(int number1, number2)
+  public static int AddNumbers(int number1, int number2)
   {
     int result = number1 + number2;